-- Consider external influences in our long term asset management and adaptation planning - · Sustainable management of our built assets ensures a safe, functional and well serviced community sed in this asset management plan are summarised in Table 3.2.
+- Consider external influences in our long term asset management and adaptation planning - Sustainable management of our built assets ensures a safe, functional and well serviced community

 Strategic goals have been set by the Adelaide Hills Council.
 The relevant goals and objectives and how these are addressed in this asset management plan are summarised in Table 3.2.